First passage percolation in hostile environment is not monotone: Analysis of the process on the tile

 \subsection{Proof of Lemma \ref{lemma:toProp-mu1}}

-The aim of this section is to understand the ``typical'' behavior of the process on the tile $G$ when $\mu=\mu_1$.
+The aim of this section is to understand the ``typical'' behavior of the process on the tile $G$ when $\mu=\mu_1$ is small enough.
 Sections \ref{sect:mu_1_low} and \ref{sect:mu_1_up} take care of the analysis in the lower and upper part of $G$ respectively.